Skip to content

 1. Log in to Guance and register an account.

-1.1 If you have activated DataFlux Func (Automata)
+1.1 If using DataFlux Func (Automata)

-1.2 If you deploy Func yourself
+1.2 If self-deploying Func

 # Download DataFlux Func GSE